eskres/discoid/readme.md

 **Discoid is deployed at https://discoid.skreslett.com**

+You can experience Discoid by visiting the link above.
+Discoid does not require the installation of any additional software.
+You can visit the website and browse the test listings as well as add your own listing after signing in using the following credentials:
+- Username: test@skreslett.com
+- Password: Pa$$word123

 This project was completed as a pair within a week.
 My teammate was Ivan Craig and his repository for this project can be found [here](http://https://github.com/ic188002/Vinyl-Makert-Place "here").

 ---